Corrosion: Economic impact

 In 2002, the US Federal Highway Administration released a study titled "Corrosion Costs and Preventive Strategies in the United States" on the direct costs associated with metallic corrosion in the US industry.
 In 1998, the total annual direct cost of corrosion in the US roughly $276 billion (or 3.2% of the US gross domestic product at the time).
 Broken down into five specific industries, the economic losses are $22.6 billion in infrastructure, $17.6 billion in production and manufacturing, $29.7 billion in transportation, $20.1 billion in government, and $47.9 billion in utilities.

 Rust is one of the most common causes of bridge accidents.
 As rust displaces a much higher volume than the originating mass of iron, its build-up can also cause failure by forcing apart adjacent components.
 It was the cause of the collapse of the Mianus River Bridge in 1983, when support bearings rusted internally and pushed one corner of the road slab off its support.
 Three drivers on the roadway at the time died as the slab fell into the river below.
 The following NTSB investigation showed that a drain in the road had been blocked for road re-surfacing, and had not been unblocked; as a result, runoff water penetrated the support hangers.
 Rust was also an important factor in the Silver Bridge disaster of 1967 in West Virginia, when a steel suspension bridge collapsed within a minute, killing 46 drivers and passengers who were on the bridge at the time.

 Similarly, corrosion of concrete-covered steel and iron can cause the concrete to spall, creating severe structural problems.
 It is one of the most common failure modes of reinforced concrete bridges.
 Measuring instruments based on the half-cell potential can detect the potential corrosion spots before total failure of the concrete structure is reached.
+A 2026 full-scale case study on an underground reinforced-concrete potable water tank built in 1968 combined continuous half-cell potential, concrete resistivity, corrosion current density and temperature measurements at multiple monitoring points to track corrosion progression over time.
+The study found markedly different corrosion behaviour depending on element exposure, with beams above the waterline remaining largely passive while columns subjected to prolonged immersion showed the highest vulnerability, and used the measured corrosion current together with Faraday's law to estimate reinforcement section loss and support predictive, scenario-based maintenance planning rather than reactive repair after visible damage.

 Until 20–30 years ago, galvanized steel pipe was used extensively in the potable water systems for single and multi-family residents as well as commercial and public construction.
 Today, these systems have long ago consumed the protective zinc and are corroding internally, resulting in poor water quality and pipe failures.
 The economic impact on homeowners, condo dwellers, and the public infrastructure is estimated at $22 billion as the insurance industry braces for a wave of claims due to pipe failures.